dxw/contracts/agreements/agency_terms.md

     1. Before starting a Project, dxw will provide a proposal.
     2. The proposal dxw provides will contain:

-        1. The inital Project Description;
+        1. The initial Project Description;
         2. A recommendation for the duration of a Sprint, its Surrounding Activities and a number of developers;
         3. Our fees, including a per-Sprint fee (based on the recommended